tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/About.md

 ﻿#### Purpose
+This applocation is intended to improve planning of *module meetings*, also with participants from several Eurpoean countries.

-This applocation is intended for keeping a registry of all *model railway modules*, inclucing all details necessary for planning layouts and schedules.
+The main features are keeping a registry of all *model railway modules*, inclucing all details necessary for planning layouts and schedules, and meeting planning with submission of modules.

 #### Intended Users
 Anyone that are interested in maintaining structured data about *model railway modules*.